 New Crisis Agencies have popped up to meet the demands of eager travelers.
 Nurses jumped on the bandwagon only to realize that some agencies may not be what they seem.
 Unfortunately, there have been instances of misrepresented pay structures, bait and switch pay rates, no pay (!!), contract postponements and contract cancellations.
 The integrity of an agency is critical when starting travel nursing.

-So, you’re still anxious to start the travel adventure in 2021.
+So, you’re still anxious to start the travel adventure.
 Let’s talk about the five most important things to know when starting travel healthcare.

-You MUST have at least $1,000 saved up for an emergency.
-As a Dave Ramsey Financial Coach, I prefer for nurses to have at least 2-3 months of living expenses in their bank account.
+You MUST have at least $1,000 saved up for an emergency, but it is preferred for travelers to have at least 2-3 months of living expenses in their bank account.
 If nothing else, please have enough money to get you back home in case something happens.

 Make sure that you have housing setup BEFORE you take off.
 I’ve seen many contracts agree to pay for your flight to the assignment location, but won’t assist with the housing.
 Knowing what you can afford at your destination is important and having it setup in advance is even more important.